derekburgess/jaws/benchmarks/README.md

 configuration, complete rankings, deterministic evaluation, environment, logs, and integrity information needed to compare detector behavior across revisions.

+`v1/` is the current governed ranker-research catalog and reference report.
+It uses the Milestone 5 experiment-bundle format per scenario/ranker cell, while this document's bundle contract below describes the frozen pre-refactor Benchmark 0 artifact.
+See [`v1/README.md`](v1/README.md) for the current runner, dataset policy, and source records.

 The committed `baseline-0/` directory is the **canonical Benchmark 0 bundle**.
 It is the observational freeze of detector revision `0b68a8c1ed615c96355989702126de623c78a714`, collected by committed collector revision